 The entire management, control, and conduct of the instructional, administrative, and financial affairs of the University are vested in the Board of Trustees.
+The

-The Board of Trustees is composed of fifty-two members (thirty-six voting members), including twelve commonwealth trustees and sixteen special trustees elected by the board.
+Board of Trustees is comprised of fifty-two members (thirty-six voting members), including twelve commonwealth trustees and sixteen special trustees elected by the board.
 Special trustees may attend all meetings of the board and are entitled to and exercise all rights, responsibilities, and privileges of trusteeship, except the right to vote at board meetings.

-As a state-related institution, the University receives an annual operating appropriation from the commonwealth.

-The appropriation is subject to the commonwealth's annual budget process.
+As a state-related institution, the University receives an annual operating and capital appropriation from the commonwealth.
+The appropriation results from the commonwealth's annual budget process.
 There is no assurance that such appropriation will continue to be made, or will be made, at current levels or at levels requested by the University.
-The appropriation from the commonwealth was \$147.8 million in 2014 and \$144.3 million in 2013.
+The appropriation from the commonwealth was \$147.4 million in 2015 and \$147.8 million in 2014.
 In addition to the annual appropriation, the commonwealth also funds certain capital projects in support of the University's mission.
-Amounts funded by the commonwealth for capital projects were \$40.4 million in 2014 and \$44.0 million in 2013.
+Amounts funded by the commonwealth for capital projects were \$37.5 million in 2015 and \$40.4 million in 2014.